Have questions? We're here.

 Day 1: Arrive in Tromso

-The rest of the day is yours to spend at your leisure, and all meals will be at your own expense.
+The rest of the day is yours to spend entirely at leisure, with today's meals remaining at your own expense.

 Day 2: Tromso | Embark